October 31, 2017

 You can avoid heat problems in your engine by regularly checking your engine’s coolant levels and getting it serviced at the proper intervals according to the manual.
 Also, make sure to keep an eye on the temperature gauge when you’re driving slowly or in hot weather to catch any problems before they become serious.

 Tired of dealing with your car giving you problems?
 Trade it in for a quality used car at The KEY in Oklahoma City!
-Our cars are late-model and low-mileage, and each one comes with a LIFETIME warranty, so you’ll never need to worry about it failing you.
-Visit our used car lot today just off I-240 in Oklahoma City, or take a look at our other helpful tips and advice on our Twitter or Google+ Page.
+Our cars are late-model and low-mileage, and each one comes with a 10 year limited warranty, so you’ll never need to worry about it failing you.
+Visit our used car lot today just off I-240 in Oklahoma City, or take a look at our other helpful tips and advice on our Twitter Page.